diondokter/device-driver/book/src/registers.md

 ### `bit_order`

-Overrides the default byte order.
+Overrides the default bit order.
 If the global config does not define it, it's `LSB0`.

 Options are: `LSB0`, `MSB0`.
 They are written 'as is' in the DSL and as a string in the manifest.